 Fuel leaks force NASA to scrub launch of new moon rocket

 CAPE CANAVERAL, Fla.
-(AP) — Fuel leaks have forced NASA to scrub the launch of its new moon rocket on a no-crew test flight.
+(AP) — A fuel leak and then an engine problem during final liftoff preparations led NASA to call off the launch of its mighty new moon rocket Monday on its debut flight with three test dummies aboard.

-The next launch attempt will not take place until Friday at the earliest.
+The next launch attempt will not take place until Friday at the earliest and could be off until next month.

-The 322-foot Space Launch System rocket was set to lift off Monday morning with three test dummies aboard on its first flight, a mission to propel a capsule into orbit around the moon.

-The shakedown flight, when it happens, will be a big step forward in America’s quest to put astronauts back on the moon for the first time since the end of the Apollo program 50 years ago.
+The flight, when it happens, will be the first launch in NASA’s Artemis project, a quest to put astronauts back on the moon for the time since the Apollo program ended 50 years ago.

-NASA hopes to send four astronauts around the moon in 2024 and land humans there as early as 2025.
+As precious minutes ticked away Monday morning, NASA repeatedly stopped and started the fueling of the Space Launch System rocket with nearly 1 million gallons of super-cold hydrogen and oxygen because of a leak of highly explosive hydrogen.
+The leak happened in the same place that saw seepage during a dress rehearsal back in the spring.

+Then, NASA ran into new trouble when it was unable to properly chill one of the rocket’s four main engines, officials said.
+Engineers continued working to pinpoint the source of the problem after the launch postponement was announced.

 Trending News

-Then a second apparent leak in a valve turned up, officials said.

-Later in the morning, a crack or some other defect was spotted on the core stage — the big orange fuel tank with four main engines on it — with frost appearing around the suspect area, NASA officials said.
-Engineers began studying the buildup.

-The rocket was set to lift off on a mission to put a crew capsule into orbit around the moon.
-The launch represents a major milestone in America's quest to put astronauts back on the lunar surface for the first time since the Apollo program ended 50 years ago.
+The rocket was set to lift off on a flight to propel a crew capsule into orbit around the moon.
+The six-week mission was scheduled to end with the capsule returning to Earth in a splashdown in the Pacific in October.

-NASA’s assistant launch director, Jeremy Graeber, said after the repeated struggles with the first leak that the space agency would have to decide whether to go forward with the Monday morning launch.

-"We have a lot of work to get to that point," Graeber cautioned.

-If Monday’s launch can’t go forward, the next attempt wouldn’t be until Friday at the earliest.

-The 322-foot (98-meter) rocket is the most powerful ever built by NASA, out-muscling even the Saturn V that took the Apollo astronauts to the moon.
+The 322-foot (98-meter) spaceship is the most powerful rocket ever built by NASA, out-muscling even the Saturn V that the Apollo astronauts rode.

+As for when NASA might make another liftoff attempt, launch commentator Derrol Nail said engineers were still analyzing the engine problem and “we must wait to see what shakes out from their test data.”

-No astronauts were inside the rocket's Orion capsule.
-Instead, the test dummies, fitted with sensors to measure vibration, radiation and other conditions, were strapped for the six-week mission, scheduled to end with the capsule's splashdown in the Pacific in October.
+No astronauts were inside the rocket’s Orion capsule.
+Instead, the test dummies, fitted with sensors to measure vibration, cosmic radiation and other conditions, were strapped in for the shakedown flight, meant to stress-test the spacecraft and push it to its limits in ways that would never be attempted with humans aboard.

 Even though no one was on board, thousands of people jammed the coast to see the rocket soar.
-Vice President Kamala Harris was expected among the VIPs.
+Vice President Kamala Harris was among the VIPs who arrived for the event.

-The launch is the first flight in NASA’s 21st-century moon-exploration program, named Artemis after Apollo’s mythological twin sister.

-Assuming the test goes well, astronauts will climb aboard for the second flight and fly around the moon and back as soon as 2024.
+Assuming the shakedown flight goes well, astronauts will strap in for the second mission and fly around the moon and back as soon as 2024.
 A two-person lunar landing could follow by the end of 2025.

 The problems seen Monday were reminiscent of NASA’s space shuttle era, when hydrogen fuel leaks disrupted countdowns and delayed a string of launches back in 1990.